2mol/juricho.me/content/posts/online-hackathon.md

 Very scientific.
 But it gave us a lot of clarity, after the initial confusion.
 It might not be clear from the context, but just canceling the hackathon was the default alternative outcome.

+## The End

+Well, not quite!
+You can join us at [this year's ZuriHac](https://zurihac.com) if you've ever had any inclination to learn (or continue practicing) Haskell.
+We're nice ~~and we have cookies~~!

 ---

 [^organisers]: The other organisers are [Jasper Van der Jeugt](https://jaspervdj.be/), Prof. ‪Farhad Mehta, and Bieke Hoefkens.
 In addition to that we rely on a dozen volunteers for the physical event.